AP VoteCast: Voters prioritize health care in South Carolina

 That’s a change from Iowa and New Hampshire, where Democrats put climate change alongside health care as the top issue facing the country — far above all others.

 About 4 in 10 voters on Saturday picked health care as the top issue, according to a wide-ranging AP VoteCast survey of the Democratic primary electorate in South Carolina.
-Twenty-two percent said the economy and jobs are the most important, while 14% of voters identified climate change.
-Roughly 1 in 10 called out race relations.
+Twenty percent said the economy and jobs are the most important, while 14% of voters identified climate change.
+One in 10 called out race relations.

-The AP VoteCast survey also found that a smaller majority of Democratic voters in South Carolina than in Iowa and New Hampshire said it was more important to support a candidate who would fundamentally change how the system in Washington works than one who would restore the political system to how it was before President Donald Trump took office.
+The AP VoteCast survey also found that a smaller share of Democratic voters in South Carolina than in Iowa and New Hampshire said it was more important to support a candidate who would fundamentally change how the system in Washington works than one who would restore the political system to how it was before President Donald Trump took office.
+Forty-five percent said they’d prefer a return to the Obama era.

+The Associated Press declared Biden the winner just after the polls closed in South Carolina, basing the call on data from VoteCast.

-Here’s a snapshot of Democratic voters in South Carolina — who they are and what matters to them — based on preliminary results from AP VoteCast, a survey of 1,465 voters, conducted for The Associated Press by NORC at the University of Chicago.
+Here’s a snapshot of Democratic voters in South Carolina — who they are and how they voted — based on preliminary results from AP VoteCast, a survey of 1,499 voters, conducted for The Associated Press by NORC at the University of Chicago.

 WHAT VOTERS WANT

-Close to 9 in 10 Democratic voters in South Carolina said a strong leader is a very important quality in a Democratic presidential nominee, while being able to beat Trump and caring for people like them followed close behind as important qualities.
+Close to 9 in 10 Democratic voters in South Carolina said a strong leader is a very important quality in a Democratic presidential nominee, while being able to beat Trump and caring for people like them followed close behind as highly important qualities.

-About 8 in 10 considered it a high priority that the nominee can beat Trump, and that they care about people like them.

-Roughly three-quarters said it was very important that the nominee has the best policy ideas, while about two-thirds said that of a candidate who has the right experience or would work across party lines.
+About 7 in 10 said it was very important that the nominee has the best policy ideas, the “right experience” or would work across party lines.

 THE NOMINATION PROCESS